Skip to main content

 You must pay the bail amount listed on your Notice of Bail or appear in court on the due date (appearance date).
 This date is listed on the bottom of your citation and on your Notice of Bail.
 You have several options for resolving your case without appearing in court, unless your appearance is mandatory (infractions are not court mandatory).

 If you wish to appear before the judge to contest your citation, you must notify the court prior to your appearance date.
-A court trial date will be provided by the clerk at traffic@mono.courts.ca.gov.
+A court trial date will be provided by the clerk at traffic@mono.courts.ca.gov(link sends email).

-To obtain an extension to pay or appear contact the traffic clerk at traffic@mono.courts.ca.gov.
+To obtain an extension to pay or appear contact the traffic clerk at traffic@mono.courts.ca.gov(link sends email).

 NOTE: correctable violations may not be taken care of or paid for online unless you choose not to correct the violation and pay the fine in its entirety.